Skip to content

 The VR Power 2 acts as a counterweight and battery pack for the Quest 2.
 Strapping onto the back of the headset, it improves comfort by balancing the weight distribution, while also charging the headset while in use.
 This lets you stay in VR for much longer than you would with the standard Quest battery, and we were considerably impressed in our full review using it with Quest 2.
 It may be the best option if you’re looking for a Quest battery pack, and works with both the standard strap and Elite Strap (as seen above).

-There is also the official Elite Strap with a Battery Pack from Oculus, which also comes with the official Carry Case bundled in.
-We were happy with this strap in our review at launch, but these straps did have the same snapping issues as the standard Elite Strap, mentioned above.
-Likewise, Facebook says these issues have been resolved and it offers the same 2-year replacement offer for the Elite Strap with Battery Pack.
+The VR Power 2 is available from Rebuff Reality for $70.
+There's also the official Elite Strap with a Battery Pack, which bundles in the official Carry Case.
+We were happy with this strap in our review at launch, but these straps have the same snapping issues as the standard Elite Strap.
+Meta says these issues have been resolved and it offers the same 2-year replacement offer for the Elite Strap with Battery Pack.

 Best Quest 2 Stand And Headset Display